-The problem begins when adults allow the preoccupation of mythology to override facts and reason.
+The problem begins when adults allow the preoccupation with mythology and superstition to override facts and reason.
 That’s a huge problem.
-When we accept mythology and superstition over facts and evidence, we create a dangerous precedent.
+We create a dangerous precedent when accepting mythology and superstition over facts and evidence.
 See what it is and what you can do about it.

 Magical thinking isn’t dangerous when people use it to exercise their imagination.
-However, when it becomes a fixation that distorts reality, then it becomes a problem.
+However, it becomes a problem when it becomes a fixation that distorts reality.

 The Dangers of Storybook Land